MCM-QMUL/MorhComp/README.md

 ## Reference

-Kansaraa, H., Liu, M. * , He, Y., Tan, W. * (2023).
+Kansara, H., Liu, M. * , He, Y., Tan, W. * (2023).
 Inverse design and additive manufacturing of shape-morphing structures based on functionally graded composites.
 J Mech.
 Phys.
 Solids, Accepted.

 ## Acknowledgement
 Wei Tan acknowledges the financial support from the EPSRC New Investigator Award (grant No. EP/V049259/1).
 Mingchao Liu acknowledges the support from the Nanyang Technological University via the Presidential Postdoctoral Fellowship.